-- Provide elderly veterans or eligible spouses with assistance in applying for VA Non-Service Connected Pension and/or Chapter 115 benefits.
+- Provide elderly veterans or eligible spouses with assistance in applying for Chapter 115 benefits.

 - Connect elderly veterans with local Veterans' Service Officers in their city or town who may be able to assist in applying for benefits and assistance either on state or federal level.

 - Expand awareness of the medical and financial needs of elderly veterans or spouses and identify available resources to meet those needs.